Beautiful accommodation in Oslo

 One of the things I love about the foyer is the art work behind the reception desk.
 The wall is covered with intricate lights with golden tassels hanging from each light.

-Once you leave reception and head to your room you are greeted by the hotel’s old world charm.
-Take time to admire the intricate hand rails and beautiful staircase, the art deco light fittings, the funky carpet and the beautiful art work.
+Once you leave reception and head to your room you are greeted by the hotel’s old-world charm.
+Take time to admire the intricate handrails and beautiful staircase, the art deco light fittings, the funky carpet ad the beautiful art work.

 The hotel has 283 guest rooms including 54 suites.
 The rooms are an elegant mix of the old world charm the hotel exudes along with modern comforts.